We open around May 1, if the snow is gone, and close around October 15 when you can usually still get around

 When one steps from the new back room into the main house one enters what could be called a common room with a TV and telephone.

-A reminder here --- although we rent one bedroom (with shared bath) upstairs in the main house we generally only use it as an overflow for families of 4.
+A reminder here --- although we rent two bedrooms (with shared bath --- antique bathtub No Shower) upstairs in the main house we would prefer to only use it as an overflow for families of 4.

 These are the types of testimonials I really would like to post here, but don't dare: